lightsourceengine/jjs/targets/os/openwrt/readme.md

 ## OpenWrt toolchain setup

-To build the JerryScript for OpenWrt a toolchain is required for the target router/device.
+To build the JJS for OpenWrt a toolchain is required for the target router/device.
 The toolchain setup in this document was tested on an Ubuntu 16.04.3 LTS Linux.